mekanix/sound/README.md

 one fragment full of samples.
 It is bound to do so in a fixed time frame, to avoid under- and overruns in communication with the hardware.

-The idea of a total buffer size that holds `max_fragments * period` samples is to give some slack and allow application to be about `max_fragments - 1` periods late.
+The idea of a total buffer size that holds `max_fragments` fragments is to give some slack and allow application to be about `max_fragments - 1` fragments late.
 Let's call this the jitter tolerance.
 The jitter tolerance may be much less if there is a slight mismatch between the period and the samples per fragment.

 Jitter tolerance gets better if we can make either the period or the samples per fragment considerably smaller than the other.
 In our case that means we